Integralist/Style-Guides/CSS Style Guide.md

 }
 ```

-As you can also see from the above example, I like to keep a space between the `property` and the `value`.
-I also prefer to keep each `declaration` on a separate line (it'll all get minified as part of a build process so no point in trying to optimise my source files).
+As you can also see from the above example, you should keep a space between the `property` and the `value`.
+You should also keep each `declaration` on a separate line (it'll all get minified as part of a build process so no point in trying to optimise my source files).

 Avoid use of the `!important` statement wherever possible.
 The only exception is when you're writing object-oriented CSS, you may need to set the 'state' for a layout/module which requires the use of `!important` (see **OOCSS** below for more details).

 ##Sass

-I use the [Sass](http://sass-lang.com/) pre-processor via the command line.
+Use the [Sass](http://sass-lang.com/) pre-processor via the command line.

 I know there is a 'marmite - love/hate' relationship with pre-processors, and in some cases for good reason.
-I know the downsides and issues to be aware of and so I'm comfortable with using them.
+As long as you know the downsides/concerns with using it then you can make sure you don't fall into any performance traps.

-There are a couple of things to be aware of with Sass:
+There are a couple of rules to try and abide to when using Sass:

-* Use Sass to make you more productive (try not to use it for the sake of it)
+* Use Sass to make you more productive - don't use all its features (functions/loops/mixins etc) just for the sake of it
-* Try and avoid `@include` and `@extend` as both can _potentially_ be a cause of bloated CSS - aim for more abstracted code (OOCSS)
+* Avoid `@include` and `@extend` as both can _potentially_ be a cause of bloated CSS - aim for more abstracted code (OOCSS)
 * Use `@import` in your top level `.scss` file only (where possible) - nested `@import` statements can get confusing otherwise
 * Don't nest selectors as this can result in badly performing selectors - make sure you understand the CSS that nested selectors generates